whenIBounce/phonebook-backend/README.md

 But while the core of HTTP itself is stateless, **HTTP cookies allow the use of stateful sessions**.

 Using *header* extensibility, HTTP Cookies are added to the workflow, allowing session creation on each HTTP request to share the same context, or the same state.

-### Three main purposes of cookies?
-   - Session management: Logins, shopping carts, game scores, or anything else the server should remember

-   - Personalization: User preferences, themes, and other settings

-   - Tracking: Recording and analyzing user behavior
 ### Creating cookies
 - After receiving an HTTP request, a server can send one or more `Set-Cookie` headers with the response.